 When it is too cold, bees cluster together in a bid to keep warm.
 At the core of the cluster is usually the queen bee and brood.
-Some food resources can also be in the core of the cluster.
-Bees in outer regions of the core vibrate their wing muscles.
+Some food resources can also be at the core of the cluster.
+Bees in the outer regions of the core vibrate their wing muscles.
 They heat up and also warm the cluster.
-Those outside the core are exposed to cooler temperatures than those at the middle of the cluster.
+Those outside the core are exposed to cooler temperatures than those in the middle of the cluster.

 Condensation in Beehives

 Another effect of the cold on beehives is condensation.
 Cold air cannot hold a lot of moisture in it.
 When humid air in the beehive cools, condensation might form in the upper regions of the beehive.
 Droplets of water from condensation chill bees and kill them in large numbers.
 You should be vigilant about condensation from late fall to early spring.
 In some cases, condensation freezes onto surfaces over winter and forms droplets in late winter and early spring.

 Various features of beehives and beehive management help prevent condensation when temperatures drop.
 The more extreme of such measures are used in regions where frozen winters are experienced.
 In cold seasons, you can also employ some of these features to keep the beehive warmer for bees even if there is no snow-drop.